themesberg/flowbite/content/plugins/datepicker.md

 });
 ```

+## React support

+One of our community members built the React version of the Flowbite Datepicker and you can learn more about it on <a href="https://github.com/OMikkel/tailwind-datepicker-react" rel="nofollow">this repository on GitHub</a>.

 ## Turbo load support

 In order to support turbo load from Ruby on Rails 7, you have to include the `datepicker.turbo.js` file either from NPM or CDN into your project.